PabloVD/21cmDeepLearning/README.md

 - DM2HI.py: train and test the network.

-- Source/functions.py: includes some useful routines.
+- Source/functions.py: includes some useful functions, such as routines for loading the data and training the net.

+- Source/plot_routines.py: includes some plotting routines.

 - Source/params.py: parameters to be set by the user.

-- Source/unet_model.py: CNN UNet architecture.
+- Source/Unet.py: CNN UNet architecture.

-- Source/unet_parts.py: parts of the CNN.